Naval Mobile Construction Battalion Fifteen: History

 In 1962, Reserve Naval Mobile Construction Battalion FIFTEEN (RNMCB-15) was commissioned as a member of the Seabee Ready Reserve.
 In 1990 RNMCB-15 was renamed NMCB-15 as part of the "one Navy" concept.
 NMCB-15 is assigned to the NINTH Naval Construction Regiment in Ft.
 Worth, TX which falls under the FIRST Naval Construction Division, out of Joint Expeditionary Base Fort Story-Little Creek.
 The Battalion is currently deployed to Helmand Afghanistan in support of Operation Enduring Freedom and is acting as an expeditionary element of U.S. Naval Forces that support various units worldwide through national force readiness, civil engineering, humanitarian assistance, and building and maintaining infrastructure.

 In March 2003, NMCB-15 AIRDET was deployed to Iraq for OIF-I. A 125-member team, was the first reserve Seabees to be deployed in support of OIF-I. They completed numerous missions, such as building Camp Babylon, rebuilding 7 local schools, 2 water treatment plants.
 They were also instrumental in finding and securing the first mass grave site in Iraq, near AL Hillah.

 In 2007, NMCB-15 deployed as a full battalion to Iraq.
 They were instrumental in convoy security missions and helping to build local bases and infrastructure, such as roads and dams.

 NMCB-15 once again answered America's call, by deploying to Afghanistan in 2013.
 They helped coalition forces by building camps and local infrastructure.

-NMCB-15 was de-commissioned in the spring of 2014.
+NMCB-15 was de-commissioned 30 September 2013 upon returning from Afghanistan.